davestewart/davestewart-content/content/blog/work/extension-versioning/index.md

 The reality of moving away from a Beta-oriented (i.e. private) workflow to more regular public releases and product sprint cycles has made me decide to switch from [trunk-based](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) development to [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

-Though it might be seen as unfashionable in the era of CI, I think this should allow me to patch the currently-released major version more easily; `main` is the released version, `develop` is the current sprint.
+Though it might be seen as unfashionable in the era of CI, I think this should allow me to patch the currently-released major version more easily; `main` is the released version (`15.x`) whilst `develop` is the current sprint (`16.x`).

-As there is only me on the project, I don't foresee this posing any problems.
+I'm no Git expert but as there is only me on the project, I don't foresee this posing any problems.

 ### Release strategy